andrew/ultimate-awesome/README.md

 - [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome_face_forensics](https://github.com/LightningChan/awesome_face_forensics) - Resources for face forgery detection.
 - [awesome-retail-technology](https://github.com/lloydshanks/awesome-retail-technology) - A curated list of awesome retail software, platforms, podcasts, and conferences.
-- [Awesome-The-Graph](https://github.com/MichaelMacaulay/Awesome-The-Graph) - A curated list of awesome resources related to The Graph.
 - [awesome-data-quality](https://github.com/MigoXLab/awesome-data-quality) - A comprehensive collection of data quality resources, tools, papers, and projects across various data types including traditional data, LLM pretraining/fine-tuning data, multimodal data, and more.
 Essential reference for researchers and practitioners in data-centric AI.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.
 - [awesome-cv](https://github.com/mucozcan/awesome-cv) - Collection of useful sources that related to computer vision mostly.